-This course introduces the ethics and legal framework of business.
-Emphasis is placed on contracts, negotiable instruments, Uniform Commercial Code, and the working of the court systems.
-Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.
+This course introduces the student to the legal and ethical framework of business.
+Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are examined.
+Upon completion the student should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F.)

-BUS 125 Personal Finance (3 0 3) Prerequisites: None
+BUS 125 Personal Finance (3 0 3)

-Corequisites;
+Prerequisites: None Corequisites; None

-None This course provides a study of individual and family financial decisions.
+This course provides a study of individual and family financial decisions.
 Emphasis is placed on building useful skills in buying, managing finances, increasing resources, and coping with current economic conditions.
 Upon completion, students should be able to develop a personal financial plan.
+(F. Sp.)

-BUS 137 Principles of Management (3 0 3) Prerequisites: None Corequisites: None
+BUS 137 Principles of Management (3 0 3)

 This course is designed to be an overview of the major functions of management.
 Emphasis is placed on planning, organizing, controlling, directing, and communicating.
 Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F. Sp.)

-BUS 139 Entrepreneurship I (3 0 3) Prerequisites: None None
+BUS 139 Entrepreneurship I (3 0 3)

 This course provides an introduction to the principles of entrepreneurship.
 Topics include self-analysis of entrepreneurship readiness, the role of entrepreneur in economic development, legal problems, organizational structure, sources of financing, budgeting, and cash flow.
 Upon completion, students should have an understanding of the entrepreneurial process and issues faced by entrepreneurs.
+(F.)